Skip to main navigation Skip to search Skip to main content

 Abstract

 We study how managers react to shareholder empowerment that makes votes on shareholder proposals binding.
 We empirically exploit staggered legislative changes that introduce such empowerment for proposals regarding majority voting in director elections.
 We find that managers become more responsive to shareholder requirements by initiating majority voting through either management proposals or governance guidelines.
 This early action crowds out shareholder proposals.
-Further results suggest compromised implementation: managers adopt provisions that give them greater control over the channel of implementation and allow them to retain directors who fail in elections.
-Our results suggest that managers retain substantial discretion to modulate shareholder requirements. © The Author(s), 2025.
+Further results suggest compromised implementation: Managers adopt provisions that give them greater control over the channel of implementation and allow them to retain directors who fail in elections.
+Our results suggest that managers retain substantial discretion to modulate shareholder requirements.
+This article was partially completed when Wu was at Fudan University.
+Any errors are attributable solely to the authors.

 Original languageEnglish